100

 Offering valuable content can help capture the target audience’s attention.
 Content marketing aims at building awareness and adding value to a prospect’s life.
 With the help of informative posts, businesses can inform their audience about products and services.

 Marketers can create blog posts, videos, and podcasts to bring awareness about their product or service.
+The focus is on creating valuable content like blogs, videos, and podcasts that inform or entertain, rather than directly sell.
+It establishes thought leadership and trust.

 3. Search Engine Optimization (SEO)